MSF-UK/MSF-Dashboard/README.md

 - 3) Deploy the MSF-Dashboard
 - 4) Support the end-users

-The main constraints for installation are the connexion with data source and specific needs that might not be available yet (get in touch [here](https://github.com/MSF-UK/MSF-Dashboard/issues)).
+The main constraints for installation are the connexion with data source and specific data visualization and interaction needs that might not be implemented yet.

+Please get in touch [here](https://github.com/MSF-UK/MSF-Dashboard/issues) if you experience difficulties or if you want to make suggestions!

 **Ready to try?
 You can start with the ERU versions:**
 + Download the release including configuration files for the Sud-Kivu ERU here -> [X](https://github.com/MSF-UK/MSF-Dashboard/releases/tag/v1.0.0_eru-sudkivu)
 + Here is one page guide for quick deployement (included in the release) -> [X](https://github.com/MSF-UK/MSF-Dashboard/blob/master/cfg_eru-sudkivu/doc-dev/eru_dashboard-deployement_onepage.pdf)
 + Here is a simple user guide (included in the release) -> [X](https://github.com/MSF-UK/MSF-Dashboard/blob/master/cfg_eru-sudkivu/doc-user/eru_doc-user_draft.pdf)

-Please get in touch [here](https://github.com/MSF-UK/MSF-Dashboard/issues) if you experience difficulties!
-A complete API v1.0.0 documentation for MSF Dashboard customization is underway, please bear with us!

 Customize the Dashboard: Get started!
 -------------------------------------